musq/www/content/posts/iitd-mitm-liability.md

 - Since [SHA1](https://shattered.io) and [MD5 aren't secure]
 (https://security.stackexchange.com/questions/19906/is-md5-considered-insecure)
 , SHA2 should be used instead, for fingerprints.
-- Everybody in the IIT Delhi campus should be informed about the risks associated with using an insecure connection.
+- Everyone in the IITD campus should be informed about the risks associated with using an insecure connection.

 ### Conclusion